hajowolfram/ScaDS_project/readme.md

 ### 1. Install Dependencies

-First, install all the required Python packages specified in `requirements.txt`.
+Install all required Python packages specified in `requirements.txt`.
 You can do this using `pip`:

 ```bash
 pip install -r requirements.txt
 ```

-### 2. Set Root Directory Path in .env
+### 2. Set Environment Variables

-Ensure you have a .env file in the root of your project.
-You can use this file to set the necessary environment variables.
+Ensure you set the path of the root directory in a `.env` file:

 ```bash
 SUMO_PROJECT_PATH=your_path_to_root_directory
 ```

+### 3. Install Package Locally

-### 3. Install gymnasium package locally in project root directory
+Install gymnasium package locally in project root directory with `pip`:

 ```bash
 pip install -e .
 ```

-### 4. Install SUMO (traffic simulation software) [here](https://sumo.dlr.de/docs/Installing/index.html)
+### 4. Install SUMO

+Install `SUMO` (simulation of urban mobility) [here](https://sumo.dlr.de/docs/Installing/index.html)

 ### Citations: